cytecbg/laminas-cache-predis/README.md

 # zend-cache-redis
-Redis adapter for Zend framework with tag support
+Redis adapter for Zend framework 3 with tagging support